ivy3h/ivy3h.github.io/index.md

 Hi there, I am a third-year undergraduate student at [South China University of Technology](https://www.scut.edu.cn/en/), where I am fortunate to be advised by Prof. [Jianhua Tang](http://www2.scut.edu.cn/wusie_en/2020/0425/c25923a490121/page.htm).
 My research goal is to empower interactive AI systems with capabilities beyond the human level to assist humans effectively in real-world scenarios in sustainable and responsible ways.
 To achieve this goal, my recent research has been centered on the domains of **natural language processing** and **machine learning**.
 Currently, I am working as a research intern with Prof. [Yiren Fung](https://yrf1.github.io/), focusing on language models self-correction reasoning.
 I am also collaborating with Prof. [Jiaxin Huang](https://teapot123.github.io/) in this summer.

-⭐ I am collaborative and interested in extending my research to other research fields in the future!

 ## Experiences